skhiggins/Python_guide/README.md

 * Use `matplotlib` for graphing.
 For graphs with colors, use `cubehelix` for a colorblind friendly palette.
 * For reproducible graphs, always specify the `width` and `height` arguments in `savefig`.
-* To see what the final graph looks like, open the file that you save since its appearance will differ from what you see in the Jupyter Notebook.
+* To see what the final graph looks like, open the file that you save since its appearance will differ from what you see in the Jupyter Notebook or Spyder plots pane.
-* For high resolution, save graphs as .pdf or .eps files. <!-- Both of these files have trouble in Google Slides and Powerpoint, but there are workarounds if you want to preserve image quality provided for [pdf](https://support.microsoft.com/en-us/office/insert-pdf-file-content-into-a-powerpoint-presentation-5e7719d5-508c-4c07-a3d4-68123c373a62) and [eps](https://nutsandboltsspeedtraining.com/powerpoint-tutorials/import-eps-files-into-powerpoint/) -->
+* For higher (in fact, infinite) resolution, save graphs as .eps files.
+(This is better than .pdf given that .eps are editable images, which is sometimes required by journals.)
-     - I've written a Python function [`crop_eps`](https://github.com/skhiggins/PythonTools/blob/master/crop_eps.py) to crop .eps files for the times when you can't get the cropping just right
+  * I've written a Python function [`crop_eps`](https://github.com/skhiggins/PythonTools/blob/master/crop_eps.py) to crop (post-process) .eps files when you can't get the cropping just right in Stata.
-     - `crop_pdf` coming soon.
 * For maps (and working with geospatial data more broadly), use `GeoPandas`.

 ## Saving files